 Procedures for Analyzing Data

 The research methodology is non-experimental, using comparative statistical analysis.
-A statistical analysis of the difference between the mandatory mentoring individuals and the individuals that do not require mandatory mentoring will be analyzed and evaluated using quantitative analysis with WINKS Statistical software application.
+A statistical analysis of the difference between the formal mentoring individuals and the individuals that do not require formal mentoring will be analyzed and evaluated using quantitative analysis with WINKS Statistical software application.

 Organization of the Data